Angelyr/AmazonSort/README.md

 https://chrome.google.com/webstore/detail/sort-by-number-of-reviews/jndomeiadhmldeoocgolbeoonlifhinh?hl=en

 # Mistakes
-popup.js reuses a lot of code
+1. popup.js reuses a lot of code.

-sort() is overly complex, can be simplified with the use of querySelector()
+2. sort() is overly complex, can be simplified with the use of querySelector().

-program runs on an interval instead of detecting DOM changes
+3. program runs on an interval instead of detecting DOM changes.